- Stressful events and circumstances can make life feel unstable.

 Of course, the ways the photograph moved her do not belong to the photograph.
 The photograph simply resonated with aspects of herself, her experience, her history, and her strength.
 This occurred during a moment when she had lost sight of her strength.
 The same potential resides in every patient.
 A therapist cannot create strength within a person; we simply help them uncover or recover the strength within themselves.

-3. Find something that you can rely on.
+3. Find something you can rely on.

 Look for factors external to you that you can trust.
 What gives you a sense of calm and stability—connecting with your partner, paying attention to the food you eat, finding time to appreciate nature?